thesolution90/victualia-menu-crawler/README.md

-# Food webcrawler for Victualia
+# Manu webcrawler for Victualia

 ## Running in docker